 The decision of whether to house your marketing team or to outsource can be a difficult one.
 There is no cookie-cutter answer for every small business; your specific circumstances, goals, and resources all need to be considered.

 One thing is sure: successful marketing is not something that is left to chance.
 It requires forethought, long-term planning, and the resources to implement your overarching strategy.
 Maybe you need some assistance to establish the right marketing strategy and tactics for your company.
-Reach out to us for a free consultation on your business needs.
+Reach out to us at The California Office for a free consultation on your business needs.
 We would be happy to use our experience and expertise to help you further your company’s goals.